crystal-crash/jokecoin/INSTALL.md

 =============

-See doc/build-*.md for instructions on building the various elements of the Jokecoin Core reference implementation of Jokecoin.
+See doc/build-*.md for instructions on building the various elements of the JokeCoin Core reference implementation of Jokecoin.